Thread: CoAP Client¶

 Observe that LED 2 on your CoAP Multiprotocol Client node lights up, which indicates that the Bluetooth connection is established.

-In nRF Toolbox, tap the middle button to control LED 4 on all CoAP server nodes.
+In nRF Toolbox, press the middle button to control LED 4 on all CoAP server nodes.

 Press Button 4 on a server node to enable pairing.